sublimelsp/LSP-pylsp/README.md

 - An executable `python` (on Windows) or `python3` (on Linux/macOS)
 - The [LSP](https://packagecontrol.io/packages/LSP) package
 - For Ubuntu and Debian users, you must also install `python3-venv` with `apt`
+- It's recommended to also install the `LSP-json` package which will provide autocompletion and validation for this package's settings.

 ## Applicable Selectors